svmiller/svmiller.github.io/_posts/2020-04-13-summarizing-ordinal-models-with-simulation-multivariate-normal.md

 I offer this as a potential solution for how to make predictions based on the model output and how to summarize the uncertainty around those predictions without an analytic solution.
 This had been dogging me for a while.
 Apparently I'm not the only one, judging from [a search of stackoverflow](https://www.google.com/search?q=make+predictions+ordinal+model+clmm+site:stackoverflow.com).
 Here's how I think you can do this.

 First, get about 1,000 simulations from a multivariate normal distribution, given the model's parameters.
-We already did this and saved them as the `simM1` object.
+We already did this and saved the simulations as the `simM1` object.
 Second, get some hypothetical data as a quantity of interest.
 In my humble opinion, this is critical for anyone estimating and presenting ordinal models and the quantity of interest should be tailored to a quantity of interest.
 It will be imperative for the researcher to keep things simple and intuitive, given how much goes into an ordinal model.
+Tailor the quantity of interest to the story you want to tell from your model.

-With that in mind, let's use the `data_grid()` function from modelr to create two observations that are typical in every way except one.
+With that in mind, let's use the `data_grid()` function from `modelr` to create two observations that are typical in every way except one.
 One observation is a person who is very liberal.
 The other observation is a person who is very conservative.
 Do note, we're going to eschew matrix multiplication so we're going to repeat the data a bit.

 ```r